 9 Best Practices for Remote Teams in Slack

-Now that you know how to set up your Slack workspace, let’s proceed with identifying some of the best practices in Slack.
-This will come in handy when managing your teams.
+Now that you know how to set up your Slack workspace, let’s identify some of the best practices in Slack.
+These will come in handy when managing your teams.

 Here are nine best practices for remote teams in Slack: